tyzrex/NFA-DFA-Converter/README.md

 ## How it works

 The NFA to DFA Converter program works by taking a Non-Deterministic Finite Automata (NFA) as input and converting it into an equivalent Deterministic Finite Automata (DFA).
 The conversion process involves creating a state transition table for the DFA, which is based on the state transition rules of the NFA.
+To see how the inputs are taken you can refer to the Sample Inputs and Output [docs](https://github.com/tyzrex/NFA-DFA-Converter/tree/main/Samples)

 The program takes the following user inputs: